-In FY21, the CATPA Board will seek apportionment for approximately \$4.5 million for all qualified grant projects.
-As prior history of the CATPA Grants has depleted the ending fund balance of the CATPA Cash Fund, FY21 projects will be funded on anticipated revenue collections of \$4.5 million during FY21.
+In FY23, the CATPA Board will seek apportionment for approximately \$4.5 million for all qualified grant projects.
+As prior history of the CATPA Grants has depleted the ending fund balance of the CATPA Cash Fund, FY23 projects will be funded on anticipated revenue collections of \$4.5 million during FY23.
 This apportionment will be target funding of all initiatives including prosecution, enforcement, training, education and intelligence.
-Although CATPA has a maximized Legislative Spending Authority (S.A.) of \$5.7 million for grant awards, the actual revenue allocation is budgeted for \$4.5 million for grant projects, considering all FY21 CATPA grants have spent their FY21 Awards and there is no reverted funds remaining in the CATPA Cash Fund.
+Although CATPA has a maximized Legislative Spending Authority (S.A.) of \$5.7 million for grant awards, the actual revenue allocation is budgeted for \$4.5 million for grant projects, considering all FY23 CATPA grants have spent their FY23 Awards and there are no reverted funds remaining in the CATPA Cash Fund.

-FY 2009 - FY 2021 CATPA Grants
+FY 2009 - FY 2022 CATPA Grants